 Most jacked up trucks aren’t meant for general use.
 While they have practical uses for off-road driving and for mudding, most of these distinct lifted trucks are a novelty representing fun for fun’s sake.
 But how do you go about customizing your own truck or buying monster trucks online?
-Jacked up trucks require special care and consideration, whether you choose to create one from an existing pickup truck or whether you’re shopping for a used jacked up truck.
+These customized beasts require special care and consideration, whether you choose to create one from an existing pickup truck or whether you’re shopping for a used jacked up truck.

 Over time this site will provide advice and tutorials along with plenty of video and pictures of jacked up trucks.
 If you’re looking for advice on how to jack up your truck, keep reading.
 If you’re more interested in having someone else do the work so you can have the fun, check out my comprehensive guides to used jacked up trucks and how to approach jacked up trucks for sale (be careful!).

 - Laws and Regulations

 - Lift Kits for Jacked Up Vehicles

 - Be Safe When Doing A Truck Suspension Lift

 - Start Jacking It Up

 A traditional truck suspension incorporates shocks and springs.
 Modern vehicles utilize struts in place of shocks, but this core combination provides the suspension, which still represents the centerpiece of the jacked up truck.

 All automobiles “float” on their suspensions.
 When your tires move over an obstacle on or off the road, the spring in your truck’s robust suspension absorbs the impact while pushing the truck down, thus minimizing the impact of the obstacle on the ride.
 This provides greater comfort for driver and passenger, but it also helps protect all the mechanics housed by your truck’s body.
 Most importantly in the case of jacked up trucks mudding or being driven off-road, this process helps the driver maintain control while navigating difficult and unpredictable terrain.